Do Career Counselors Need a License?

 Business Model and Insurance

 Decide on a business model—employee within a company, contractor, or private coach—and arrange appropriate business insurance.
-Professional liability insurance for coaches is different from clinical malpractice insurance; ensure your coverage matches your scope.
+Professional-liability insurance for coaches is different from clinical malpractice insurance; ensure your coverage matches your scope.

-Markets Where Licensure Is Not Required
+Markets Where Licencing Is Not Required

 Referral Networks and Ethical Guardrails

-Create relationships with licensed clinicians for referrals when clients present mental health needs.
-Your intake procedure should include a mental health screening question and a clear referral policy.
+Create relationships with licensed clinicians for referrals when clients present mental-health needs.
+Your intake procedure should include a mental-health-screening question and a clear referral policy.

 Cross-Border Practice and Global Mobility Considerations